Adish08/MacAttorney-Index/README.md

-## This serves as a proof of concept of redesign of the MacAttorney Free Softwares Index Listing Page by Adish
+## This serves as a proof of concept of redesign of the [MacAttorney Free Softwares Index](http://www.macattorney.com/free.html#WHYFREE) page by Adish.